olumidesan/scrabble/README.md

 - Push to Talk: Allows players talk to each other via PTT audio.
 Only works over HTTPS or `localhost` due to security policies.
 - 3-Try-Validation: Each player has at most three tries to play a valid word (since challenging isn't possible), before which the turn is automatically skipped.
 - Game Logs: See history of in-game plays.
+- AutoSave: Game automatically saves, so you can always resume it.
+- Resume Game: If you leave a game session, you can resume it using the session ID and the names of the players who played in the session.

 ### Requirements
 - A laptop, or any device that allows dragging web elements with a mouse.